 -trees just being trees

--afternoon coffee talks on the phone with my mom
+-afternoon phone calls with my mom over coffee

 -my little desk nook

--my inability to grasp grammar (otherwise, I wouldn’t have found the above)
+-my incapacity to grasp grammar (otherwise, I would not have discovered the preceding)

--Pema Chodron (I figured out how to pronounce her name)
+-Pema Chodron (by the way, I figured out how to pronounce her name)

 -Starbucks iced chai lattes